 Our drive back to North Carolina was a somber one.
 We didn’t talk much cause we were struck with a feeling we didn’t understand.
 As your reading this I’m certain you know what I am about to tell you, beforehand.
 You see when my daughter told me, “it’s not like you’re not going to see him again”.
 I didn’t.

-The pain of Losing a Child and Blaming God
+The pain of Losing a Child and Being Angry with God

 The Truth About Being Mad at God?